The APL provides public facing tools and resources, including interactive maps and reports, to facilitate local and statewide demographics knowledge.

 The Madison Neighborhood Indicators project seeks to quantify the diverse and changing social conditions in Madison neighborhoods.

-Profiles that have been made by the APL are made free publicly here.
-To download a profile simply select the geographical location and and a pdf view will open in your browser.
+Profiles that have been made by the APL are made publicly available here.
+To download a profile, simply select the geographical location and a PDF view will open in your browser.

 These four-page Latino population briefs depict basic demographic characteristics and changes in the each county's Latino population.
 They include details about population change since 1970 and, for more recent decades, information about changes in age structure and household composition.

 The above reports were produced by the Applied Population Laboratory with assistance from APL interns, Da Huo and Claire Gecewicz, who assembled and formatted the data.
 Support for the project was provided by APL and the University of Wisconsin Extension.

 Census data allow us to look back over 70 years of changes in housing density within Wisconsin counties.

 UW GIS Certificate Program Graduate Greg Grube produced these reports in conjunction with APL.
 Users will note a shift in geographic scale between 1980 partial block groups estimates and subsequent 1990 block level estimates.
 The sources of these estimates and the map production methods are described briefly here: WI Housing Density Report

 US Census Partial Block Group Data Hammer, R.B.S.I.
 Stewart, R. Winkler, V.C.
 Radeloff,and P.R.
 Voss.
 2004.
 Characterizing spatial and temporal residential density patterns across the U.S. Midwest, 1940-1990.
 Landscape and Urban Planning 69: 183-199.